Understanding Biological Filtration Systems for Ponds

 -

 - Check for Damage: During cleaning, inspect the filter media and housing for signs of wear or damage, replacing any components as needed.
+Filter pads in the biological filters should be replaced at least once a year.

 -